HikariYlan/todoPostits/README.md

 2. Place the terminal in the newly created repertory
 3. Start the containers for the database and its administration panel
 4. Install all the required dependencies for the project
+5. Install Node.js dependencies (including Tailwind CSS)
+6. Compile Tailwind CSS for the application
-5. Create the database and populates it with fixtures (fake data)
+7. Create the database and populates it with fixtures (fake data)

 ### How to use